Ted Rowlands (newscaster)

-Ted Hugh Rowlands (born September 27, 1966) is an American newscaster who previously worked at CNN and KTVU Channel 2 in the Bay Area.
+Edward Hugh "Ted" Rowlands (born September 27, 1966) is an American newscaster who previously worked at CNN, KSBW in Salinas, CA as well as KNTV Channel 11 and KTVU Channel 2 in the Bay Area.
 He is currently employed by Court TV.

 Career

 Rowlands is a general assignment correspondent for CNN based in Chicago.
-Rowlands is best known for his coverage of high-profile criminal cases, including Scott Peterson, Michael Jackson, O. J. Simpson and Phil Spector.
+Rowlands is best known for his coverage of high-profile criminal cases, including Scott Peterson, Michael Jackson, O. J. Simpson, Cary Stayner and Phil Spector.

 Rowlands was CNN’s lead reporter in the death of Michael Jackson and for the trial of Dr. Conrad Murray for the involuntary manslaughter of Michael Jackson.

 Personal life

 Rowland is married to Erica Sanson.